-Ashkbiz Danehkar is a Research Fellow at the University of Michigan since 2019.
-He was a postdoctoral fellow at Harvard-Smithsonian Center for Astrophysics from 2015 until 2018.
+Ashkbiz Danehkar is a Research Scientist (Principal Investigator) at Eureka Scientific, Inc. supported by a NASA grant from 2022.
+He was a Research Fellow at the University of Michigan (2019–2021), and a postdoctoral fellow at Harvard-Smithsonian Center for Astrophysics (2015–2018).
 He obtained his Ph.D. in Physics and Astronomy from Macquarie University, Sydney, Australia, in 2014.
 He received his MSc in Plasma Physics from the Queen’s University Belfast, UK, in 2009.

 - Observational Astrophysics: Since 2015 at the Smithsonian Astrophysical Observatory, he has studied X-ray and UV observations of ultra-fast outflows launched from accretion flows surrounding supermassive balck holes in active galactic nuclei.
 As a PhD student at Macquarie University during 2010-2014, he conducted observing runs with the Wide Field Spectrograph (WiFeS/IFU) on ANU 2.3-m telescope at Siding Spring Observatory, and carried out research on 3D kinematics and photo-ionization structures of planetary nebulae.
 He used IFU spectroscopy to model three-dimensional gaseous structures of ionized nebulae and collimated outflows.